weathersmm/InCheckUPDATE/content/privacy-policy.md

 You can exercise some of these rights through your Intellux AI account.
 If you are unable to exercise your rights through your account, please submit your request through [privacy@intellux.ai](mailto:privacy@intellux.ai)

-**A note about accuracy:** Services like EVA-AI generate responses by reading a user’s request and, in response, predicting the words most likely to appear next.
+**A note about accuracy:** Services like Rampart, Nova and Yoda generate responses by reading a user’s request and, in response, predicting the words most likely to appear next.
 In some cases, the words most likely to appear next may not be the most factually accurate.
 For this reason, you should not rely on the factual accuracy of output from our models.
-If you notice that EVA-AI output contains factually inaccurate information about you and you would like us to correct the inaccuracy, you may submit a correction request through [privacy@intellux.ai](mailto:privacy@intellux.ai) .
+If you notice that Rampart, Nova or Yoda's output contains factually inaccurate information about you and you would like us to correct the inaccuracy, you may submit a correction request through [privacy@intellux.ai](mailto:privacy@intellux.ai) .
 Given the technical complexity of how our models work, we may not be able to correct the inaccuracy in every instance.
-In that case, you may request that we remove your Personal Information from EVA-AI’s output by writing to us at [privacy@intellux.ai](mailto:privacy@intellux.ai)
+In that case, you may request that we remove your Personal Information from Rampart, Nova or Yoda's’s output by writing to us at [privacy@intellux.ai](mailto:privacy@intellux.ai)

 ### 5. Additional U.S. State Disclosures